Vladimir Beara: Club career

 For Hajduk Split (1946–55) Beara played 308 games, and helped his team to win the Yugoslav League title in 1950, 1952 and 1955.

 He made, however, a transfer in 1955 to Belgrade's Red Star (1955–60), after the season he had won the third league title.
 With Red Star he won even more Yugoslav league titles, in 1956, 1957, 1959, 1960, and won the Yugoslav Cup in 1958 and 1959.
-He was Red Star's goalkeeper against Manchester United in the last game United had played before the Munich Air Disaster.
+He was Red Star's goalkeeper against Manchester United in the last game United had played before the Munich air disaster.
 In 1963, the great Soviet goalkeeper, Lev Yashin said that not him, but Vladimir Beara is the greatest keeper of all time.

 Beara ended his career in German clubs Alemannia Aachen (1960–62) and Viktoria Köln (1963–64).

 International career

 Beara played 59 games for the Yugoslavia national team between 1950 and 1960.
-Immediately after being selected to play for the Yugoslav national team, he became famous mostly due to his fabulous stops in a match against England at Highbury Stadium of Arsenal.
+Immediately after being selected to play for the Yugoslavia national team, he became famous mostly due to his fabulous stops in a match against England at Highbury Stadium of Arsenal.
 Since then he was often called by his nickname Vladimir Veliki.
 Beara participated in the 1952 Summer Olympic Games; he was a member of the team that reached the final against Hungary, winning a silver medal.
 He also represented his nation in three World Cups; World Cup 1950, World Cup 1954 and World Cup 1958.
 In 1953, Beara was one of four Yugoslav players on the FIFA World-Stars XI who played an exhibition game against England; the match finished in a 4–4 draw, with Beara conceding only one goal.